 How can I transfer money between ISAs of all types, including IFISAs?

 You can transfer between IFISAs.
 You can also transfer from or to cash ISAs, or from or to stocks and shares ISAs.
 You can transfer between ISAs as often as you like.

 To transfer between any ISAs, don't withdraw your money first or you could lose your allowance (although read about “flexible ISAs” below).
 Instead, complete a transfer form provided by the IFISA provider you want to move to.

 Transfers between ISAs of existing funds that you contributed in previous tax years don't affect your ISA allowance for the year.
 You can transfer as much as you want with no legal limit, although some P2P lending sites might choose to set their own limits.

 What we mean is, if you have put in £20,000 a year for several years into one or more IFISAs, and you have earned a lot of interest on your loans, you could end up transferring hundreds of thousands of pounds from one IFISA to another.
 This is fine.
 The annual limit only applies to new money going into the IFISA in that tax year.

 You have to do transfers in cash, so you have to sell any investments or loans before transferring, or you have to wait for loans to be repaid first.

 When transferring, you can move all or part of your money from previous years.
 However, if transferring away from any ISA that contains some of your current year's allowance, you must transfer the whole amount.

-When transferring from other ISAs, the ISA provider you are leaving might charge you for transferring out.
+When transferring from other ISAs, the ISA provider you're leaving might charge you for transferring out.

 IFISA transfers are supposed to be completed within 30 days.
-If it takes longer and you are not happy with the explanation, you can complain to the Financial Ombudsman Service, which has the power to force the transferring company to compensate you.
+If it takes longer and you're not happy with the explanation, you can complain to the Financial Ombudsman Service, which has the power to force the transferring company to compensate you.